Hiking in San Diego: 10 of the Best Hiking Trails and Tips on Hiking Gear Storage

 10. Big Laguna

 If a relaxed and relatively accessible trail is more to your liking, you will be excited to get to Big Laguna.
 Located in a rarely visited area, this low-incline trail passes through the pine forests and the open meadows of the Laguna Mountain Recreation Area before it connects to a part of the Pacific Crest Trail, providing an outstanding view of the Anza-Borrego Desert in the distance.
-If you choose this second trail, you will notice that as the elevation progresses, the hike becomes more strenuous with occasional rocky terrain.
+If you choose this second hiking trail, you will notice that as the elevation progresses, the hike becomes more strenuous with occasional rocky terrain.
 The contrasting biodiversity of the desert vegetation and the pine forest will sweep you off your feet.

-You can get to the Big Laguna Trail if you take the Sunrise highway.
+You can get to the Big Laguna Trail if you take the Sunrise Highway.
 All you have to do is drive 60 miles east of downtown San Diego.

 Don’t Forget About Storing Your Gear